Pakistan avoid innings defeat, delay South Africa victory charge

 Steyn drew level with Richard Hadlee of New Zealand in tenth place on 431 wickets on the all-time Test wicket-takers list.

-Masood and Shafiq shared the most enterprising partnership of the match when they put on 132 in 132 minutes off 168 balls for the third wicket.
+Shan and Asad shared the most enterprising partnership of the match when they put on 132 in 132 minutes off 168 balls for the third wicket.

+Asad and Shan came together at 27 for 2 in the 11th over of Pakistan’s second innings, following the dismissal of Azhar Ali to a shooter from Rabada that pinned him plumb on the front pad for 6.

+In the first hour of the morning, South Africa’s tail had biffed a quick 49 runs to take their lead to a daunting 254, and that surely seemed enough to see off a side that had not passed 200 in any of its previous three innings of the series.

+Asad had to ride his luck early on, with both Philander and Duanne Olivier finding awkward lift from a good length to threaten his gloves and ribs.

+But, having laced a brace of enterprising cuts for four through backward point, his innings went into overdrive after taking on another Olivier bouncer, and top-edging a six over fine leg.

-Steyn broke the stand when Masood was caught behind by wicketkeeper Quinton de Kock and Philander followed up having Shafiq caught behind after a sparkling innings in which he hit 12 fours and a six in facing 118 balls.
+Steyn finally broke the stand when Shan was caught behind by wicketkeeper Quinton de Kock and Philander followed up having Asad caught behind after a sparkling innings in which he hit 12 fours and a six in facing 118 balls.

 But after checking a replay, Philander was no-balled and Abbas and last man Shaheen Afridi took the game into a fourth day.